 Panellist Mr David R Boyd (UN Special rapporteur on human rights and the environment), Mr Markus Wüest (Head, Environmental Monitoring Section, Federal Office for the Environment, Switzerland), Mr Olivier De Schutter (UN Special rapporteur on extreme poverty and human rights), Ms Elizbeth O’Casey (Director of Advocacy, Humanists International), and Mr James Turpin (Chief, Prevention and Sustaining Peace Section, Office of the High Commissioner for Human Rights (OHCHR)) discussed what building back better (BBB) means in practice, how we can take advantage of this window of opportunity to change our old ways, and what social, economic, environmental, and other reforms need to be considered by national recovery strategies from the outset.

 A glimpse of the world we want to live in

 Cleaner air and the recovery of certain animal populations during nationwide COVID-19 lockdowns and economic slowdown, offered us a glimpse into the world we want to live in.
 The destruction of the environment, including air pollution that kills between six and nine million people every year, has caused far more harm to human life than the Coronavirus.

 Furthermore, an increasing number of people suffer from poverty and hunger which has further stressed the need to address societal unsustainability as we move from the crisis management phase towards the recovery process.

-period presents governments with a huge opportunity to direct resources to sustainable development goals (SDGs) in a way that respects people’s fundamental human rights and decreases the inequalities we see today.
+The post-COVID-19 period presents governments with a huge opportunity to direct resources to sustainable development goals (SDGs) in a way that respects people’s fundamental human rights and decreases the inequalities we see today.
 This change will require a redirection of financial assistance to more renewable sources of energy and food production.